ramla/sakarinv/README.md

 **Other controls:** yn

 ### Known issues:
-  - Visualisation of vertical movement is vague beyond a couple rows from Sakari
+  - No visualisation of vertical movement above a couple rows from Sakari
-  - The readme is a mess
+  - Moving left at starting/leftmost position bugs out the game and terminal cursor is left hidden because an end screen did not restore it

 ## To run